lemocla/Which-way-is-up/README.md

         - As a site user, I want to register for an account so that I can view my orders and my favourite items
         - As a site user, I want to login and logout so that I can access my profile safely
         - As a site user, I want to edit my profile so that I can update my personal information
-        - As a site user, I want to reset my password if I forgot it so that I can access my account
+        - As a site user, I want to reset my password - if I forgot it - so that I can access my account
-        - As a site user, I want to delete my profile so that my personal information are removed from the website

     5. **Favourite items and product review**
-        - As a site user, I want to save artwork as my favourites so that I can buy it later or buy it again
+        - As a site user, I want to save an artwork in my wishlist so that I can buy it later or buy it again
         - As a site user, I want to leave a review so that I can let others know about my shopping experience

     6. **Contact and connect**